Misusing CRM Software can have drastic implications for your business, but how do you avoid doing it?

-While keeping an overview of everything that is going on is important, taking the role of big brother too seriously can be counterproductive.
-The best way to counter this behavior is to use the information found within your business’ CRM software to help praise as well as critique, to avoid the sales team feeling like they are simply being watched over and overly criticised.
+While keeping an overview of everything that is going on is essential, taking the role of a big brother too seriously can be counterproductive.
+The best way to counter this behavior is to use the information found within your business’ CRM software to help praise as well as critique to avoid the sales team feeling like they are simply being watched over and overly criticized.

-The very worst case scenario can result in your team failing to use the CRM software properly in an effort to prevent such close monitoring.
-Put simply, don’t overuse your CRM software to keep tabs on every move your team makes.
+The very worst-case scenario can result in your team failing to use the CRM software properly in an effort to prevent such close monitoring.
+Don’t overuse your CRM software to keep tabs on every move your team makes.

 2. Underuse of your CRM software